Umps check Padres pitcher Musgrove's ears for sticky stuff - WHIZ News

 San Diego batters had repeatedly stepped out against Mets pitcher Chris Bassitt in the early innings in what appeared to be an effort to disrupt his timing.

-Musgrove’s fastball averaged 2,667 revolutions per minute through six innings, up from a 2,559 average, and its velocity averaged 94 mph, 1.1 mph more than during the regular season.
-His curve averaged 2,798, up from 2,722.
+Musgrove allowed one hit in seven innings with five strikeouts and one walk, throwing 59 of 86 pitches for strikes.
+His 28 fastballs averaged 2,662 revolutions per minute through six innings, up from a 2,559 average, and their velocity averaged 93.9 mph, 1 mph more than during the regular season.
+His curve averaged 2,904, up from 2,722.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports